 During the German invasion of Poland in September 1939, the Polish capital of Warsaw was partly destroyed by bombing.
-Damage to many homes and the city's sewer system contaminated Warsaw’s water supply, leading to unsanitary living conditions that sparked outbreaks of typhus throughout the city.1
+Damage to the city's sewer system contaminated Warsaw’s water supply.
+Before long, unsanitary living conditions sparked outbreaks of typhus throughout the city.1

-Overcrowded conditions and lack of food made ghetto inhabitants particularly vulnerable to the spread of the disease.
-German authorities ordered extended quarantines for entire buildings wherever typhus was reported, and they put in place ineffective and humiliating disinfection requirements.
-Ghetto inhabitants were often forced to stand naked in public while awaiting disinfection, and sanitation teams stole personal belongings when disinfecting homes.4 The methods that the Germans adopted had little effect on the spread of the epidemic, and many cases went unrecorded due to fear of the Germans’ disinfection protocols.5
+Overcrowded conditions and lack of food made Jewish ghetto inhabitants particularly vulnerable to the spread of the disease.
+German authorities ordered extended quarantines for entire buildings wherever typhus was reported.
+They put in place ineffective and humiliating disinfection requirements.
+Ghetto inhabitants were often forced to stand naked in public while awaiting disinfection, and sanitation teams stole personal belongings when disinfecting homes.4 The methods that German authorities adopted had little effect on the spread of the epidemic, and many cases went unrecorded due to fear of the German disinfection protocols.5

 The featured photograph was taken by Erhard Josef Knobloch, a German photographer in a propaganda company of the German army.
 Likely taken during a trip to the ghetto in early 1941, this photograph raises questions about anti-Jewish prejudice and Knobloch’s perspective as a German soldier.6 In the image, an unidentified person peers out from a building that has been placed under quarantine.
 Printed in both German and Polish, a sign on the door warns that it is forbidden to enter or leave the premises because of a typhus outbreak.